royrishi06/mini/README.md

 # mini

-A simplistic interface of quiz-based learning
+A simplistic interface for quiz-based learning
 </div>

 ### How to local dev?